Fraydel/GettingCleaningData_Proj1/README.md

             * Make variable names underscore separated, because I think some spacing between characters makes the names more readable.

-            * Lowercase, because once you have each abreviation separated by underscore, you do not need capital letters.
+            * Lowercase, because once you have each abbreviation separated by underscore, you do not need capital letters.

 5. Assingment 5: Create tidy data set with the average of each variable for each activity and participant.